cvmfs-contrib/cvmfs-tutorial-2021/docs/04_publishing.md

 !!! note "Exceeding the limit"

-    In case your catalog does grow larger than the recommended limit of 200,000 entries, you will get a warning when publishing new changes:
+  In case a catalog file does grow larger than the recommended limit of 200,000 entries, you will get a warning when publishing new changes:
     ```
     WARNING: catalog at / has more than 200000 entries (300000).
 Large catalogs stress the CernVM-FS transport infrastructure.
 Please split it into nested catalogs or increase the limit.
     ```